 - a.
 Division of Community No Impact.
-The project site is currently vacant and the entire project is within the City of Rocklin.
-The proposed construction of a 371-unit multifamily apartment complex would not physically divide an established community.
+The proposed project site is currently vacant and the entire project is within the City of Rocklin.
+The proposed project would construct a single-family residential development and a retail commercial center with a gas station at this location, which would not physically divide an established community.
 Therefore, there is no division of community impact. - b.
 Plan, Policy or Regulation Conflict Less than Significant Impact.
-The site's current General Plan designation for the southern portion, and the anticipated designations for the northern portion, is High Density Residential (HDR), with a minimum density of 15 units per acre.
-The southern portion of the site is zoned Planned Development Residential, 24 Units Per Acre Minimum (PD-24+), and this zoning designation is anticipated for the northern portion of the site as well.
-As proposed, the project is consistent with the HDR General Plan designation and the PD-24+ zoning district.
-Therefore, the project would have a less than significant impact related to conflicts with land use plans, policies or regulations adopted for the purpose of avoiding or mitigating an environmental effect.
+The project site is designated Mixed Use (MU) on the General Plan land use map and is zoned Planned Development-Commercial (PD-C).
+The project requires approval of a General Development Plan Amendment, Rezone, Tentative Subdivision Map and Design Review entitlements to allow for a single-family residential development and a retail commercial center with a gas station as is being proposed.
+Upon approval of the project entitlements noted above, the proposed project will be consistent with the site's land use and zoning designations and the development of the project would not conflict with land use designations and would have a less than significant impact related to conflicts with land use plans, policies or regulations.